Systematic Crackdown Ongoing In Belarus: UN Rights Chief - UrduPoint

 'Systematic Crackdown' Ongoing In Belarus: UN Rights Chief

-The United Nations rights chief decried Thursday the systematic repression of demonstrations in Belarus, voicing alarm at recent legislative moves enabling harsher penalties for peaceful protesters and the media
+The UN rights chief on Thursday accused Belarus of systematically repressing protests, and called for independent investigations into widespread torture allegations, in comments slammed by Minsk as "highly subjective"

-Geneva, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2021 ) :The United Nations rights chief decried Thursday the systematic repression of demonstrations in Belarus, voicing alarm at recent legislative moves enabling harsher penalties for peaceful protesters and the media.
+Geneva, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2021 ) :The UN rights chief on Thursday accused Belarus of systematically repressing protests, and called for independent investigations into widespread torture allegations, in comments slammed by Minsk as "highly subjective".

-Speaking to the UN Human Rights Council via video-link, Michelle Bachelet presented a damning report on the crisis-wracked country, warning that its "unprecedented" human rights crisis was deteriorating.
+Michelle Bachelet presented a damning report on Belarus to the UN Human Rights Council, warning that the crisis-wracked country's "unprecedented" human rights situation was deteriorating.

 "The government's systematic crackdown against protesters continues," she said.